Tuesday, 31 October 2017

 Property ownership amongst landlords varies considerably in different parts of the country, though.
 In Greater London, 75% of rented properties are mortgaged, but only 53% are in Scotland.
 The much higher level of buy-to-let activity down south reflects market demand, as well as greater opportunities to benefit from house price rises.
 But these statistics also pose a challenge to Scottish entrepreneurs: are you missing out on buy-to-let?

 HomeProtect landlord insurance protects both buy-to-let landlords and those who own their rental properties outright.
-Landlord home emergency, legal expenses, and landlord rent guarantee cover options are also available.
+Landlord home emergency and legal expenses cover options are also available.

 Data based on 5,079 quotes and sales for policies to start between 1 January 2015 and 3 May 2017.